wdi-sg/wdi-project-3-underdogs/README.md

 ## **Acknowledgements**
 Thanks to our fellow students and instructors at GA Singapore for their encouragement and support throughout this project!

-# README text from before

-# A FINTECH product

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
-* System dependencies
-* Configuration
-* Database creation
-* Database initialization
-* How to run the test suite
-* Services (job queues, cache servers, search engines, etc.)
-* Deployment instructions